 Voting for Tree of the Year

 The winning tree will be decided by Comox Valley residents through voting on the CVN website.
-A map of the nominees and suggestions for touring them (preferably by cycling or walking) are published in a blog post, and the start of voting is also announced in a blog post.
+A map of the nominees and suggestions for touring them (preferably by cycling or walking) will be published in a blog post, and the start of voting is also announced in a blog post.
 Voting typically starts in late April and closes around June 1, and the winner is announced later in June.

 If an overwhelming number of trees are nominated, the Tree of the Year committee may pre-judge the nominations to select a manageable number for voting.